gregorriegler/gregorriegler.github.io/_drafts/2020-11-26-peeling-an-onion.md

 - Confident in the need of the collaborator.
 - The collaborator is at the application boundary.
-- The collaborator is at the modules boundary.
+- The collaborator is at the boundary of the module.
-- The collaborator interacts with an expensive subsystem such as a database or a webservice.
+- The collaborator interacts with an expensive subsystem such as a database or a web service.
 - The call to the collaborator is a notification.

 #### Advantages

 - Avoids test-overlap.
 - Can finish the SUT before having to descend.
-- Allows to simulate expensive subsystems such as databases and webservices.
+- Allows simulating expensive subsystems such as databases and web services.

 #### Disadvantages